SELF-Technology/self-chain-public/docs/roadmap/SDK.md

 ## Learn More

-For detailed information about the planned SDK structure and implementation, see the [SDK Structure documentation](/building-on-self/sdk-structure).
+For detailed information about the planned SDK structure and implementation, see the [SDK Reference documentation](/building-on-self/sdk-reference).